 A Quick Look at the Thyroid

-The thyroid is a small gland located in the neck that has impressive influence over nearly every aspect of health – find out how thyroid affects the entire body.
+The thyroid is a small gland located in the neck that has impressive influence over nearly every aspect of health.
 Perhaps the most important role of the thyroid is regulating metabolic function.
 If the thyroid is not functioning properly, the body’s energy level can fluctuate resulting in slowing or hastening of cellular activity.
 In the case of hypothyroidism, or decreased thyroid function, the entire body begins to slow down.

 The brain relies on a steady supply of thyroid hormone to function properly and if this supply is disrupted the brain begins to malfunction.